utspect/InstaGibPlus/README.md

 If enabled, players will not become visible to others until they can actually move on their end.
 If disabled, players will stand on their spawn-point visible to other players without being able to move for the duration of their ping.

 Disable to restore default netcode behavior.

+## bEnableJitterBounding

+**Type: bool**
+**Default: True**

+If enabled, updates by clients over more than [MaxJitterTime](#maxjittertime) will be cut down to MaxJitterTime in order to reduce visible warping for other players.

+Disable to restore default netcode behavior.